Discover more from Risk+Progress

 Just Tax the Land

-Taxes are a subject that few enjoy discussing.
+Taxes are a subject that few dare discuss.
 When the topic is broached, the discussion typically centers around the tax rate, whether it should be lower, or higher, and for whom.
-What usually missing from this conversation are what kinds of taxes we ought to have.
+Usually absent from this conversation are what kinds of taxes we ought to have.
 With the proper tax design, the economy will grow faster and prosperity spread more evenly.
 I argue that a Land Value Tax offers a transformational opportunity for future growth.

 We levy taxes for two basic purposes.
 First, to raise revenue for public services like roads, bridges, schools, and police.
 Second, to encourage or discourage certain types of economic or social behavior.
-To do this, governments levy three basic types of taxes 1) taxes on what you earn, 2) taxes on what you buy, and 3) taxes on what you own.
+To do this, governments levy three basic types of taxes:

 Canon of Equity: Taxes should be progressive (proportional to income)